Updated: Jan 8

 Coordinates: 43°51'21.0"N, 18°23'53.6"E

 Description: Located just across "Zmaja od Bosna" street from the Historical Museum of BiH (and about 200m to the west) in a small park in front of one of the faculty buildings for the University of Sarajevo can be found a large bronze figurative sculpture of Yugoslav President Josip Broz Tito which was cast from a design created by Croatian sculptor Antun Augustinčić.
 Originally, the university's campus was part of a military complex known as the Maršal Tito Barracks, which was used by Tito and his Partisan Army during WWII and subsequently became an important military installation after the war during the Yugoslav-era.
 To honor Tito's time spent here at this military barracks with his Partisan forces, a bronze casting of Augustinčić's Tito statue was erected here at the barracks.
-However, the current location of the status does not appear to be its original setting within the complex.
-A photo from just after the Bosnian War in 1996, which can be seen at THIS link, shows a view of an empty platform where this statue was originally situated.
-However, four things are not clear...
-1.) where this original platform was located within the barracks, 2.) when the statue was removed from this original setting, 3.) where it was kept after it was removed, and 4.) when it was installed in its new current setting along the main boulevard.
-What is known though is that this original platform was removed at some point during the late 1990s.
+From discussions that I have had with long-time residents of Sarajevo, the current location of the statue is the site in which the statue was originally erected and has not moved since that point.
+Yet, determining the year in which it was erected continues to be an elusive bit of information.
 The Tito statue, in its current setting in front of the university, continues to be well maintained and hosts annual commemorative events.

 7.)
 AVNOJ Museum, Jajce, BiH